DIY dangers can ring alarm bells

 More ways to protect from intruders

 Some would argue that an alarm going off is a signal that your security system has failed as the intruder has already gained entry into your property.
-There are certainly many other things you can do to ensure your home and possessions are kept safe.
+There are undoubtedly many other things you can do to ensure your home and possessions are kept safe.

 External lights with or without CCTV security cameras, for example, can prove a strong deterrent to would-be burglars.